KatttZ/react05052025/lecture_notes/Week3/day11UI/README.md

 function components( most common) class components (older, less common now)
 Each component returns JSX - a syntax that looks like HTML but works in JavaScript
-- JSX and curly braces
-JSX lets you write HTML-like code inside JavaScript, making UI easier to describe.
-    you use curly braces {} in JSX to embed JavaScript expressions like variables, function calls, or logic.
+- JSX lets you write HTML-like code inside JavaScript, making UI easier to describe. you use curly braces {} in JSX to embed JavaScript expressions like variables, function calls, or logic.

 ```jsx
 const name = 'Emile'